laravel/docs/authentication.md

 Laravel also provides a mechanism for invalidating and "logging out" a user's sessions that are active on other devices without invalidating the session on their current device.
 This feature is typically utilized when a user is changing or updating their password and you would like to invalidate sessions on other devices while keeping the current device authenticated.

 Before getting started, you should make sure that the `Illuminate\Session\Middleware\AuthenticateSession` middleware is included on the routes that should receive session authentication.
 Typically, you should place this middleware on a route group definition so that it can be applied to the majority of your application's routes.
-By default, the `AuthenticateSession` middleware may be attached to a route using the `auth.session` route middleware alias as defined in your application's HTTP kernel:
+By default, the `AuthenticateSession` middleware may be attached to a route using the `auth.session` route middleware alias:

     Route::middleware(['auth', 'auth.session'])->group(function () {
         Route::get('/', function () {